helidon-io/helidon/messaging/README.md

         on-exhausted: DROP
 ```

-This merges the nested retry settings, retaining the annotation's retry delay while changing the total attempts to one,
+This replaces the annotation's retry instance with a new FT `Retry` configured for one call; its other options use FT
-and replaces `DEAD_LETTER` with `DROP`.
-The inherited dead-letter configuration is cleared.
-Without either an annotation
+defaults.
+It also replaces `DEAD_LETTER` with `DROP` and clears the inherited dead-letter configuration.
+Without either
-or configuration, an incoming connector uses the messaging retry defaults described above and `FAIL`.
-A mapping
+an annotation or configuration, an incoming connector uses the shared messaging retry default described above and `FAIL`.
-failure reported through `ConnectorDeliveryReservation.startFailed` is terminal after its initial attempt because the
+A mapping failure reported through `ConnectorDeliveryReservation.startFailed` is terminal after its initial attempt
-runtime cannot repeat connector-owned transport mapping.
+because the runtime cannot repeat connector-owned transport mapping.

 Exhaustion has these results: